oya163/corteva/README.md

 # Corteva Coding Assignment

-This is a simple data ingestion pipeline.
+This is a simple ETL pipeline project

 ## Tech Stack
 ```